Louis C.K.: Awards and nominations

-For his work performing stand-up, writing, acting, directing, producing and editing, C.K. has received several awards and nominations.
+For his work performing stand-up, writing, acting, directing, producing, and editing, C.K. has received several awards and nominations.
 Among them are 39 Emmy Award nominations, with six wins.
-C.K. has won three Grammy Awards for Best Comedy Album for Hilarious in 2012, Live at Madison Square Garden in 2016 and Sincerely Louis CK in 2022.
-C.K. has also been nominated for two Golden Globes, and five Screen Actors Guild Awards winning one with the ensemble cast of American Hustle in 2013.
-C.K. has won three Peabody Awards in the area of Excellence in Entertainment for his shows, Louie, Better Things, and Horace and Pete.
-For his work on Louie C.K. earned three Writers Guild of America Awards alongside his writing partner Pamela Adlon.
+C.K. has won the Grammy award for Best Comedy Album three times—for Hilarious in 2012, Live at Madison Square Garden in 2016, and Sincerely Louis C.K. in 2022.

+C.K. has also been nominated for two Golden Globes and five Screen Actors Guild awards, winning the award for Outstanding Performance by a Cast in a Motion Picture in 2013, together with the other cast members of American Hustle.

+Additionally, C.K. has won three Peabody awards in the area of Excellence in Entertainment for his shows Louie, Better Things, and Horace and Pete, as well as three Writers Guild of America awards for his work on Louie, alongside his writing partner, Pamela Adlon.